 Knowledge of presentation technology

-These days, no set of public speaking skills is complete without some familiarity with technology.
-For example, skills in this area include the ability to create presentation slides and manage a presentation’s operation.
+These days, no set of public speaking skills is complete without some sort of familiarity with technology.
+For example, skills in this area include the ability to create presentation slides and manage the functional operation of a presentation.

 Examples of public speaking skills on a resume

-- Skilled in presentation composition, communications technology including PowerPoint, and engaging, articulate audience presentations.
+Skilled in presentation composition, communications technology including PowerPoint, and engaging, articulate audience presentations.